 R01, R03, and R24 awards reflecting more than $1.5 million in additional total research support.

-Among the 88 investigators who serve as full, clinical, associate or emeritus members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
-CEG New Investigator Awardees, Pilot award recipients and other sub-awardees have generated average returns of 12:1 and greater through innovative and exploratory projects leading to larger R21, R00 and R-01 type studies.
+Among the 69 investigators who serve as full, clinical, or associate members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
+CEG New Investigator Awardees, Pilot award recipients and other sub-awardees have generated average returns of 14:1 and greater through innovative and exploratory projects leading to larger R21, R00 and R-01 type studies.